Gokhan-Kayhan/Image_Classification_on_Jetson_Nano/README.md

 </br>

 The [model_training.ipynb](XXX) notebook can be taken as pipeline and used in different platforms.
-But it was designed to train the models with [*Intel Extension for TensorFlow*](https://intel.github.io/intel-extension-for-tensorflow/latest/get_started.html) on **Intel Developer Cloud** to accelerate training.
+But it was actually designed to train the models with [*Intel Extension for TensorFlow*](https://intel.github.io/intel-extension-for-tensorflow/latest/get_started.html) on **Intel Developer Cloud** to accelerate training.

 Later, the trained TensorFlow models are converted into **ONNX** and **TensorRT** formats and used in NVIDIA Jetson Nano to inference.